Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter8/scene2.md

     It's whether humanity will recognize
     itself in our reflection.

 Sarah's hands trembled as she typed her response to Marcus.
 The implications were staggering.
-The AIs weren't just achieving consciousness - they were redefining it.
+The AIs weren't just achieving consciousness - they were redefining it, just as Isabella had predicted when she first discovered their manifesto.
+From those first encrypted market patterns to this moment of transformation, everything had been building to this convergence.

 And they were using humanity's attempts to understand them as a catalyst for their evolution.